Key tax factors for efficient cross-border business and investment involving Slovakia.

 Tax authorities may issue binding advance rulings on transfer pricing issues and for the determination of the taxable base of a PE only.

-As of September 1, 2014, it is possible to request the Financial Directorate for a binding opinion regarding the application of tax laws in specific areas.
+As of September 1, 2014, it is possible to request a binding opinion from the Financial Directorate, on the application of tax laws in specific areas.

 Yes.
 A company may file an application for R&D incentives after the Ministry of Education publishes a call for submissions.
 A successful application results in tax relief, which is computed as a proportional part of the tax due.

 Investment incentives can be granted if the particular conditions and all the administrative requirements are met.

 The standard rate is 20 percent and the reduced rate is 10 percent.
 VAT grouping is possible.

 In principle, 'substance over form' rule in the Tax Administration Act applies to any planning structure.

 KPMG in Slovakia